 When we were done with the sort, the “eyeball test” showed that at least two-thirds of the waste could be put to better use than being sent to a landfill.
 Food waste and paper soiled food can be composted and turned into a soil amendment, and the recyclable waste streams (cardboard, plastic, steel, aluminum and paper) can be turned into new packaging products, saving energy and materials.
 Of course, now that the “dirty work” is done, we have weights and volumes of different materials to analyze, as well as the economic analysis of the costs and savings.
 But that’s tomorrow’s work.
 For now, I’ll sleep well knowing we can help Carl’s Jr get dollars and environmental benefits out of its trash!

 KHQ News, an NBC affiliate located in Spokane, WA stopped by to film as the waste audit took place.
-Watch the video.
+Watch the video below.